 Are you on the fence, deciding whether or not to list your property as a For Sale By Owner?

-It's a tough call, especially for first time For Sale By Owner (FSBO) sellers.
-The lure of saving money and selling the house within your chosen time frame is worth heavily considering.
-Your rules, your asking price, your open house schedule--the process is all yours to do with as you please.
+It's a tough call, especially for first time FSBO sellers.
+The prospect of saving money and selling the house within your chosen time frame is worth heavily considering.
+Your rules, your asking price, your open house schedule—the process is yours to do with as you please.

-#3 Clean and Repair the Interior and Exterior of the House
+3) Clean and repair the interior and exterior of the house.

 For more on how to make your FSBO to be a contender, read Demystifying For Sale By Owner.